 Picture and Panel:

-The Dell U2415 has a 1900 x 1200 resolution that gives you more vertical screen real estate to work with than the typical monitor.
+The Dell U2415 has a 1900 x 1200 resolution that gives you more vertical screen real estate to work with with a 16:10 aspect ratio.

-Compared with the previous generation Dell U2412M, it has a better factory calibration, USB 3,0, MHL, touch-sensitive controls, and a thinner and more appealing bezel.
+Compared with the previous generation Dell U2412M, the Dell UltraSharp U2415 has a better factory calibration, USB 3,0, MHL, touch-sensitive controls, and a thinner and more appealing bezel.
 The panel itself is an AH-IPS panel from LG that's capable of producing 16.78 million colors and has a light anti-glare coating on the front.

 Ultimately, this monitor is color accurate enough for most, but those who work in branding and need true 8-bit accuracy may want to consider a pricier option.
 It comes pre-calibrated out of the box and is overall a great value for what you pay.

 This monitor, as well as the U2312HM, also make good options for those looking to watch video or play games as shown in my IPS gaming monitor review.